Stralor/GenericTooltips/README.md

 **CoroutineUtil** has a couple of nice shorthand coroutines.

 `DoAfter()` is great for basically everything.
-It's a shorthand Coroutine-based Invoke that can call any action(s) after a number of seconds (realtime or sim) or after a give condition.
+It's a shorthand Coroutine-based Invoke-alike (no reflection) that can call any action(s) after a number of seconds (realtime or sim) or after a give condition.

 ######Example: `Coroutine myCoroutine = StartCoroutine(CoroutineUtil.DoAfter(() => Foo(), () => myBoolCondition);` will execute Foo() after myBoolCondition is true, and saves this call as myCoroutine for easy reference later.